c1nc/CETRNet/README.md

 # CETRNet
 The GitHub repository for the paper: "CETRNet: Time Series Forecasting with Cycle Extraction and Temporal Relations".

+## Todo List

-We will update our code and data as soon as possible.
+- [ ] We will update our code and data as soon as possible.

 ##  Used Datasets